godotengine/godot-docs/tutorials/3d/fps_tutorial/part_five.rst

 Adding the ability to grab and throw RigidBody nodes to the player
 ------------------------------------------------------------------

-Next, let's give the player the ability to pick up and throw :ref:`RigidBody <class_RigidBody>` nodes.
+Next, let's give the player the ability to pick up and throw :ref:`RigidBody <api:class_RigidBody>` nodes.

 Open up ``Player.gd`` and add the following class variables: